YourTradingSystems/JS-CodeStyle/README.md

       return name;
     })();

-    // good (guards against the function becoming an argument when two files with IIFEs are concatenated) ;(function() {
+    // good (guards against the function becoming an argument when two files with IIFEs are concatenated) for UI ;(function() {
       var name = 'Skywalker';
       return name;